- Social Justice

 Vittorio Buffatti (Assistant Director)

-As the Assistant Director of the Italy Center, Professor Buffatti overseas internships and undergraduate research opportunities for Spring Hill students.
+As the Assistant Director of the Italy Center, Professor Buffatti overseas the administrative operations of the Italy Center.
 He is a practitioner and researcher having worked for numerous human rights causes across Italy and the Balkans.
-He currently is conducting research for Amici dei Bambini which is the largest non profit organziation in Italy addressing the needs of children.
+In 2010 he conducted research for Amici dei Bambini which is the largest non profit organziation in Italy addressing the needs of children.
 He holds two master’s degrees; one in Political Science (inderdisciplinary with Law) from the University of Bologna and another in Business and Non Profit Management from the Luigi Bocconi University in Milan.
 He has overseen the operations of youth and legal projects in the Balkans while working for the Johns Hopkin’s University Center for Constitutional Studies and Democratic Development.
 He served for six years as a tutor and director of student affairs for the Bologna based Loyola University (California) International Law Program.

-Dr. Guidetti has a degree in Philosophy from the University of Bolonga.
-He overseas all day-to-day operations of the Alma Mater Campus where the Spring Hill Italy Center is based.
+Dr. Guidotti has a degree in Philosophy from the University of Bologna.
+He oversees all day-to-day operations of the Alma Mater Campus where the Spring Hill Italy Center is based.
 He directs the annual Alma Mater and CEUR Foundation Conference based on a pressing social or political theme which then results in a yearly book that Dr. Guidetti edits.
-He currently is project director for a new residence hall and conference facility which will house 280 students and will be completed in the Summer of 2013.
 Prior to taking on the role as Director of the Alma Mater Residence Hall he instructed philosophy courses at the prominent Mingetti Liceo High School in Bologna.
 He manages a staff of ten Alma Mater employees who keep the residence hall running.
 He has a passion for American Football (not soccer) and played semi-professional football in Italy as a younger man.
 He is employed by the Milan based CEUR Foundation.

 Elisabetta Cunsolo (Art History)